Medical Billing/Coding Certificate

 Description and Outcomes

-Upon graduation, workplace duties may include evaluating medical records in order to appropriately assign ICD-10 and CPT codes related to medical diagnoses and procedures, submitting insurance claims for reimbursement, and evaluating rejected claims for resubmission.
-You may use computerized billing programs and complete the HCFA claim form.
-In addition, you may develop a working knowledge of various insurance plans, including their associated regulations and guidelines, in order to efficiently and accurately refer patients to various health care providers.
+Upon graduation, your professional duties may involve evaluating medical records to accurately assign ICD-10 and CPT codes related to medical diagnoses and procedures, submitting insurance claims for reimbursement, and assessing rejected claims for resubmission.
+You may use computer-assisted programs and standardized forms to complete medical coding and billing processes.
+In addition, you may develop a working knowledge of various insurance plans, including their associated regulations and guidelines, to efficiently and accurately refer patients to various health care providers.

 Practicum Experience